 Here are just some examples of our past youth award recipients: • Leonieke Scheuble, dedicated her CD titled “Debut” to IWJ by acknowledging her achievement as the 2013 International Women in Jazz Youth in Action Award Winner.
 Today, Leonieke is leading her own band. • Wé McDonald, our 2016 Youth in Action award winner went on to win second runner up on the 11th season of The Voice. • Camille Thurman, our 2009 Youth in Jazz award winner, is known today as a composer, instrumentalist, vocalist and interpreter of the jazz tradition; and, • Charenee Wade – singer, composer, arranger and educator - and winner of the 1st IWJ Youth-in-Jazz Award returned twenty years later to headline our 2018 Festival.

-Please see our Galleries page at www.internationalwomeninjazz.org
+Please see our Galleries page at www.internationalwomeninjazz.org.

-Why is your contribution so important?
-We need to continue to support, educate and nurture our talented youth and offer jazz appreciation for all ages as part of our mission and tradition.
-IWJ’s love for jazz is profound and we enjoy bringing the music to you – that is why we are appealing to you for your contributions.
-We need to hear from you, our members and supporters, domestic and international musicians, youth students of jazz, composers and educators and jazz enthusiasts.
-We invite music schools, educators, foundations, music venues, record labels, recording industry artists and broadcast professionals, business owners, music management professionals, other like organizations and individuals like you…we cannot do this alone.
+Why your contribution is so important?
+We need to continue to support, educate and nurture our young artists and offer jazz appreciation for all ages as part of our mission and tradition.
+The IWJ Festival epitomizes the heart and soul of our existence.
+Our love for jazz and commitment to its future is profound – that is why we are appealing to you for your contributions.
+We cannot just rely on the revenue we receive from membership dues, local events and limited grant monies alone.